HYBRID EVENT: Join us in person in Boston, Massachusetts, USA or attend virtually from anywhere.

 Biography:

 Prof (Dr).
 Ramesh Nagarajappa graduated from the prestigious Bapuji Dental College and Hospital, Davangere, India in 1999.
-I am presently working as a Professor and Head, in the Department of Public Health Dentistry at The Oxford Dental College which is affiliated to Rajiv Gandhi University of Health Sciences, Bangalore in India.
-I have post-graduation teaching experience of over 23 years and am guiding both PhD and MDS students.
-I have also authored 145 publications in various international and national reputed journals.
-Been a regular reviewer in many journals.
-I do have experience of delivering scientific presentations and chairing scientific sessions at various conferences.
+I am presently working as a Vice Principal, Professor and Head, in the Department of Public Health Dentistry at the Oxford Dental College, Bangalore, India.
+I have post-graduation teaching experience of over 26 years and have guided both PhD and MDS students.
+I have also authored 140 publications in various international and national reputed journals.
+Been a regular reviewer too in many journals.
+I do have experience in delivering scientific presentations and chairing scientific sessions at various conferences.

 Watsapp